arthurkahwa/Demos/README.md

 Take a step back to see what the drawing looks like from all angles.

 ## AR Planets
+Found Rusell's Teapot floating on space.
-Found Rusells Teapot.
-Run on a real iPad.
+Run this on a real iPad.
 Start the App and take a couple of steps back until all the Planets and the Teapot are visible

 ## Pithy Sayings.